SierraSoftworks/Iridium/README.md

 Instance.remove();
 Instance.remove(function(err) {});
 ```

+### Differential Queries
+In **v2.9.4** we added a powerful new differential query generator (codename Omnom) which allows you to easily make changes to your instances in code, and have Iridium handle the task of converting those changes to the most efficient query possible when you want to store those changes in MongoDB.

+Omnom allows you to do many things without needing to worry about how they are persisted to the database.
+These are some of the things that Omnom is well suited to handling.

+ - Change properties or their children
+ - Change the value of an array's element or its children
+ - Remove elements from an array
+ - Add elements to the end of an array
+ - Selectively replacing an array's elements

+Unfortunately, there are a few limitations imposed by the way MongoDB handles queries - so when working with Iridium and Omnom we recommend you try to avoid doing the following.

+ - Removing elements from an array while adding/changing others (will result in the array being replaced)
+ - Inserting elements at the front of an array (consider reversing the array using a Concoction if you want a stack implementation that is fast)

 ## Caching Framework
 Our caching framework allows basic queries to be served against a high performance cache, offloading requests from your database server and allowing you to more easily develop high performance applications that scale well to user demand.